clearlinux/clr-man-pages/stateless.7.rst

 under ``/etc/`` and ``/var/``.
 The user may remove these file system structures entirely - a reboot of the OS should properly restore the system to its factory default.
-This may also provide the user with a way to repair and a defective system configuration.
+This may also provide the user with a way to repair a defective system configuration.

 The user should, if user configuration of a service is needed, attempt to place the configuration file in the ``/etc/`` structure as